Si-Kelly/blockstock-api/README.md

-# Block Stock
+## Block Stock

-## Welcome to Block Stock API, your one-stop shop for replenising your stock of blocks!
+Welcome to Block Stock API, your one-stop shop for replenishing your stock of blocks!